 According to an article by SalesCycle.com, one of the key reasons people gave for abandoning applications for financial products was that they were asked to provide personal information by post or in branch.
 We also know from research carried out recently that poor digital KYC processes with too many steps can lead to poor perceptions of a banking brand.

-What is being verified during customer onboarding?
+What's being verified during customer onboarding?

 Financial institutions need a good, reliable way to verify a new customer’s ID online.
-Getting the basics right is so important because of the risk of fraud, money laundering and other financial crime.
+Getting the basics right is so important because of the risk of fraud, money laundering, and other financial crime.

 Cifas reported last year that there were “just under 190,000 cases of identity fraud” in the UK alone.
 Much of this ID theft was related to applications for plastic cards.
-Trends show that instances of fraud are only set to increase with the ongoing transition to digital financial services, online applications and automated onboarding pushing this ever forward.
+Trends show that instances of fraud are only set to increase with the ongoing transition to digital financial services, online applications, and automated onboarding pushing this ever forward.

-Electronically verifying an official document can really cover some of the basics of automated onboarding and risk management.
+Electronically verifying an official document can cover some of the basics of automated onboarding and risk management.
 This includes, for example, checking and verifying names and addresses.

-The right RegTech for the job
+The right regtech for the job

-Using a RegTech solution that is digitally native to automate your KYC checks, like ID verification, creates efficiency for financial services businesses and convenience for customers.
+Using a regtech solution that is digitally native to automate your KYC checks, like ID verification, creates efficiency for financial services businesses and convenience for customers.